lpn-plant/lpntpm-docs/docs/running.md

 ### Sample command execution

-As being said, the communication to the TPM core is done using Nuceo's USB CDC Port.
+As being said, the communication to the TPM core is done using Nucleo's USB CDC Port.
 In the original implementation VCOM - Windows application was created for this purpose.
 We choose a different approach and provide several ways to talk to a TPM.
 Host applications and scripts for experimenting with the protocol are